 As well as the shape of the saddle, which can be quite a personal consideration, when you’re looking for a gravel bike saddle you’ll want to research the material and weight of the saddle rails, how much padding there is to absorb some of the vibrations, and whether there is a hard-wearing finish to deal with all the extra dirt and spray.

-Keep reading for Bike Perfect’s pick of the best gravel bike saddles or skip to the bottom for our tips on how to choose the best gravel bike saddle for you.
+Keep reading for Bike Perfect’s pick of the best gravel bike saddles or skip to the bottom for our tips on how to choose the right option for you.

 Best gravel bike saddles